Rebecca (musical): Europe

-2009 West End readings
+UK and US readings and fundraising fraud

-In 2009, Ben Sprecher co-produced two English-language readings of Rebecca, hoping to mount a London West End production.
-In October 2009, a reading featured Sierra Boggess as "I", Brent Barrett as Maxim and Pia Douwes as Mrs. Danvers.
+In 2009, Ben Sprecher co-produced two English-language readings of Rebecca, hoping to mount West End and Broadway productions of the musical.
+The first, in October 2009, featured Sierra Boggess as "I", Brent Barrett as Maxim and Pia Douwes as Mrs. Danvers.
 The English-language book was written by Christopher Hampton in collaboration with Kunze.

-U.S. reading and cancelled Broadway production

-A reading took place on 18 March 2011 in New York, directed by Michael Blakemore and Francesca Zambello.
+The other reading took place in March 2011 in New York, directed by Michael Blakemore and Zambello.
 The cast featured Boggess as "I", Hugh Panaro as Maxim, Carolee Carmello as Mrs. Danvers and James Barbour as Jack Favell.

-A Broadway production of the musical was announced twice during 2012, to be co-directed by Blakemore and Zambello.
+A Broadway production was announced twice during 2012, to be co-directed by Blakemore and Zambello and choreographed by Graciela Daniele.
 However, the producers cancelled both times after financing for the production fell through, even though there were $1 million in advance ticket sales.
 In October 2012, The New York Times reported that four of the "investors" in the proposed Broadway production never existed.
 Following criminal investigations by the FBI and federal prosecutors in Manhattan, Mark Hotton, the middleman who fabricated the fictitious investors, and received $60,000 in fees, was arrested and charged with fraud.
-In January 2013, producer Ben Sprecher told an interviewer that he hoped to mount the show on Broadway later in 2013.
-Although after completing an investigation the Securities and Exchange Commission pursued no action against Sprecher and his partner, the producers were unable to raise enough funding for a 2014 Broadway opening.
-On 24 April 2017, during a trial concerning the musical, it was announced that Sprecher and Louise Forlenza had lost the rights to produce the show, and, therefore, the show will not be pursuing a Broadway run.
+In January 2013, Sprecher told an interviewer that he hoped to mount the show on Broadway later in 2013.
+Although the Securities and Exchange Commission pursued no action against Sprecher and his partner, they were unable to raise enough funding for a Broadway opening.
+On 24 April 2017, during a trial in New York State concerning losses from the aborted production, it was announced that Sprecher and Louise Forlenza had lost the rights to produce the show and would not pursue a Broadway run.

-2013 Korean production
+2013 Korea

 Rebecca premiered in Korea in January 2013, and was met with both critical and commercial success.
 The cast included Yoo Jun-sang, Ryu Jung-han, and Oh Man-seok as Maxim, Lim Hye-young and Kim Bo-kyung as "I", and Ock Joo-hyun and Shin Young-sook as Mrs. Danvers.
 In the 2013 7th Annual Musical Awards, the production won 5 awards, with Ock Joo-hyun as the Best Featured Actress, Robert Johanson as the Best Director, Jung Seung-Ho as the Best Scenic Designer, Jack Mehler as the Best Lighting Designer, and Kim Ji-Hyeon as the Best Sound Designer.

-2023 Off West End production

-Rebecca is scheduled to have its English language premier running at Off West End's Charing Cross Theatre from 4 September 2023 to 18 November 2023.
-The London premier with an orchestra of 18, will be directed by Alejandro Bonatto and has a new English translation by Christopher Hampton and Michael Kunze.
+2022 Vienna revival

+A revival of the musical opened at the Raimund Theater in Vienna in September 2022.
+The cast included Willemijn Verkaik as Mrs. Danvers, Nienke Latten as "Ich", Mark Seibert as Maxim, Annemieke van Dam as Mrs. Danvers, Boris Pfeifer as Jack, Ana Milva Gomes as Mrs. Van Hopper and James Park as Frank; Zambello again directed.